 In today’s society, closer integration with speakers of modern European languages is becoming increasingly useful for careers and for forging links with other countries.

-The University offers courses that allow for the study of two modern European languages (French and Spanish), which have a global presence, with a range of other disciplines – Management, Marketing, Politics, Film & Media, Global Cinema, Psychology and Social Policy.
+The University offers courses that allow for the study of two modern European languages (French and Spanish), which have a global presence, with a range of other disciplines – Management, Marketing, Politics, Film and Media, Global Cinema, Psychology and Social Policy.
 French and Spanish are also available as Single Honours courses.

 With this course, you’ll be well qualified for careers in the arts, the media, the civil service, journalism, tourism, in human resources management and in many other fields.

 French and Spanish are studied as global languages at Stirling, with an emphasis placed on the languages’ importance within the European Union, but also on relationships between France and Spain and other parts of the globe, ranging from Africa to Latin America.
 As well as examining the Francophone and Hispanophone worlds from a range of different perspectives, you will also have a number of opportunities to spend time living, studying and/or working abroad.
 You might, for example, apply to spend a year working as an English Language Assistant anywhere from the Alps to Galicia, or further afield in Quebec, in the French Caribbean, or in Latin America.
 Many of the degree combinations we offer also include a semester of study abroad at one of our partner institutions in France, Switzerland, Spain, Quebec or Latin America.

 We also offer a number of innovative integrated degree courses, including a integrated Masters with the Ecole de Management de Strasbourg in International Management and Intercultural Studies and degrees in International Management Studies with European Languages and Society.

 French and Spanish at Stirling are particularly strong in areas related to film and other visual cultures, in innovative language teaching, and in our focus on connections with other countries, regions and cultures.